humanendpoint/JackaaS/README.md

 For IT teams that do not frequent GitHub often, there is an `example.yml` that can be used instead of `build-function.yml` once you clone this repo.
 It checks whether *this* repo has been updated with new code (subsequently a new version) or not, and then downloads it and uploads the new version to google cloud functions for you.
-This means you only need to clone/fork this repo, and ensure the workflow is enabled, it will run once a month.
+This means you only need to clone/fork this repo, and ensure the workflow is enabled, and it will run once a month and update the code, if required.
 <br>

 ## Features